NRG (South Korean band): 1997–1999: Debut, breakthrough and line-up changes

 NRG debuted on October 28, 1997, on the cable music program Music Tank (ko) with the single "I Can Do It" (할 수 있어).
 Two weeks after their debut, the group held an MC spot for ten weeks on the show.
 Their first album New Radiancy Group sold over 200,000 copies in South Korea.
 At the 1998 SBS Popular Song Awards, NRG won the New Face Award (Best Male New Artist).
 According to H.O.T members Moon Hee-joon and Tony An, they had initially considered NRG their professional rival rather than Sechs Kies as NRG introduced acrobatic stunts into their choreography, which was considered groundbreaking at that time.

 NRG's second album Race was released that same year, and featured more high energy dance songs like "Messenger", selling over 300,000 copies in South Korea.
 With the second album, NRG was also able to find success outside of Korea, selling albums in both China and Japan.
 NRG became the first South Korean musical group to actively market themselves in China, where they have sold over 100,000 copies.
-Today, NRG is widely credited as one of the pioneers of the Korean Wave (Korean Hallyu) that first swept through Asia in the late 1990s.

-In 1999, Lee left the group to pursue a career in acting and hosting, while Chun took a less visible role in the group by choreographing their dance routines and writing and composing rather than performing.
-They released their third album, NRG 003 as well as a Christmas album that year titled Kiss In Christmas.
+At a press conference on August 26, 1999, Sungjin and Myunghoon announced that they would be leaving the group, with Sungjin stating that their departures had nothing to do with "discord within the group", but that it was a voluntary decision by both.
+Sungjin pursued a career in acting and hosting, while Myunghoon took a less visible role in the group by choreographing their dance routines and writing and composing rather than performing.
+The group released their third album, NRG 003, on November 4, 1999, which struggled promotionally as a result of Sungjin and Myunghoon's absence.
+Later that month, the group also released their holiday album, a Kiss In Christmas.